cse110-sp25-group27/cse110-sp25-group27/docs/frontend.md

 ## May 19 Meeting

-### Attendance
+### Attendance - 5/19

 - Albert
 - Inchul
 - Samantha
 - Nadine
 - Svetlana

-### Notes
+### Notes - 5/14

-- adjusted template.html to one page (back_module template for the html elements is now just template.html)
+- consolidated template.html to one page (back_module template for the html elements is now just template.html)
-- template styling will allow one form for backend implementation and styling will display two "cards" by , but using one form
+- template styling will allow one form for backend implementation and styling will display two "cards" using CSS, but using one form for user input
 - beginning on styling
 - adjustments for the cards and positioning
 - issues with positioning of the articles and buttons

-### Accomplished
+### Accomplished - 5/14

 - fully implemented template, front_module, back_module htmls
 - temp styling for landing and viewing pages

-### Need to work on
+### Need to Work On - 5/14

 - make sure backend CRUD operations generate html articles correctly
 - ensure that the css styling for the cards is working
 - ensure that the data is displaying correctly on the pages
 - ensure that none of the modules are breaking and there are no issues with positioning
 - implementing stacked cards in landing page
+- ensure webpages are adaptive to different screens of different sizings

 ### Questions and Clarifications

 - Q: One form?
 A: Yes, all the data is collected on one form so that the CRUD operations will work with one retrieval function
 - Q: Accessing viewing from landing page?
 A: Click on text option from Powell and it will direct you to the viewing page.
 To go backwards, right now, there is a link directing you backwards.
 However, once fully implemented, onve you edit, it will direct you back automatically.

-### Questions from Frontend to Team
+### Questions from Frontend to Backend

 - To implement the styling for the stacked ticket stubs, should frontend hard code the "stacked look" in CSS, or will backend be able to help out with the implementation in JS?